top of page

 Small details I would normally walk past without noticing suddenly stood out.

-It was as if my senses had been turned up.
+It was as if my senses had been turned up to eleven, colours sharper, sounds clearer, and touch more vivid.

 Not in some mystical sense, but simply because my attention had shifted.